-Log on and search for lumber suppliers online.
+Start your search for lumber suppliers online.
 Benefit from buying from lumber warehouses, liquidators and wholesalers even though you aren't a contractor or carpenter.
-Stock up, since minimum orders maybe required to get discount pricing.
+Stock up, since minimum orders may be required to get discount pricing.

 Recycle used lumber for creative projects.
 Head to farm auctions or thrift stores to stock up on aged barn wood or half-finished carpentry projects.
 That unfinished door can transform into a bench seat, while barn wood adds rustic detail to a refinished furniture project.

 Order from your local lumberyard.
 Explain the several home-improvement projects you have coming up and ask to order in bulk.
 The retailer will be happy to take your order instead of losing you to a big-box retailer, while you benefit by keeping a few dollars snug in your pocket.

 Visit construction demolition sites.
 Many property owners host a day for local contractors to strip the building for usable supplies.
 You never know what's hiding in those buildings — including stacks of project supplies or reusable wood paneling to complete your basement remodel.